billwear/maas-rad/rack-controllers.md

 Most likely, you would only “unregister” an extra, unnecessary rack controller.
 In this case, you need to <em>delete</em> it from the region API server; there is no ‘unregister’ command.

 To do so, navigate to the ‘Controllers’ page of the web UI.
-Enter the controller’s page by clicking on the machine you want to delete and select ‘Delete’ from the dropdown (and then ‘Delete controller’).
+Enter the controller’s page by clicking on the machine you want to delete and select ‘Delete’ from the drop-down (and then ‘Delete controller’).
 MAAS will do the right thing if the controller is used for DHCP HA; that is, the DHCP HA needs to be disabled.

 Although similar, this is not the same as deletion.
 Here, you are deleting a machine that is a part of MAAS itself.